jadexiao/jadexiao.github.io/_posts/2024-04-21-how-to-parameterize-probability-distributions-for-psa.md

 ---
 *This is a joint blog post with <a href="https://www.andrewelhabr.com/" target="_blank">Andrew ElHabr</a>.*

-In probabilistic sensitivity analyses (PSA), model parameters are repeatedly sampled from the joint parameter space to generate a set of model runs, also known as PSA iterations.
+In probabilistic sensitivity analysis (PSA), model parameters are repeatedly sampled from the joint parameter space to generate a set of model runs, also known as PSA iterations.

 The choice of probability distribution for a given parameter depends on the parameter's range.
 If the parameter is constrained between 0 and 1, the beta distribution is commonly used, otherwise the normal or gamma distributions are a good choice.